sigilante/nockup/README.md

 ```

 Manifests let you set several project parameters and specify the template to use.
 This information will also be used to populate a README file.
 (By default we supply the [MIT License](https://opensource.org/licenses/MIT) and we specify the version as [0.1.0](https://0ver.org/).)

-One of the design goals of Nockup is to avoid the need to write much, if any, Rust code to successfully deploy a NockApp.
-To that end, we provide templates which by and large only expect the developer to write in Hoon or another language which targets the Nock ISA.

-A project is specified by its manifest file, which includes details like the project name and the template to use.
-Many projects will prefer the `basic` template, but other options are available in `/templates`.

-- `basic`:  simplest NockApp template.
-- `grpc`:  gRPC listener and broadcaster.
-- `http-static`:  static HTTP file server.
-- `http-server`:  stateful HTTP server.
-- `repl`:  read-eval-print loop.
-- `chain`:  Nockchain listener, built using `nockchain-wallet`.
-- `oracle`:  Nockchain attestation poster, built using `nockchain-wallet`.
-- `rollup`:  Nockchain rollup bundler for NockApps.

 #### Multiple Targets